 About Campus Life Services

 Our motto in Campus Life Services (CLS) is to “make life better here” for those who work, learn, teach, discover, and visit UCSF.
-We consider ourselves first and foremost a customer service division, providing needed services on all UCSF campus sites and delivering these services with PRIDE.
-As does all of UCSF, CLS embraces the University’s PRIDE values and we sincerely hope that you always experience the CLS team working on your behalf with Professionalism, Respect, Integrity, Diversity and Excellence.
+We consider ourselves foremost a customer service division, providing needed services on all UCSF campus sites and delivering these services with PRIDE: Professionalism, Respect, Integrity, Diversity, and Excellence.

-Auxiliary departments generate revenue to offset all or most expenses and include: Arts & Events, Documents & Media, Family Services, Fitness & Recreation, Housing Services, Retail Services, Conference Services, Transportation Services, and Living Well.
+Auxiliary departments generate revenue to offset all or most expenses and include: Conference and Event Services, Documents & Media, Family Services, Fitness & Recreation, Housing Services, Retail Services, and Transportation Services.

-Among the many specialists in CLS are arborists, bus drivers, cooks, designers, engineers, lifeguards, painters, photographers, plumbers, public health professionals, event producers, and yoga instructors – just to name a few.
+Among the many specialists in CLS are analysts, arborists, bus drivers, cooks, designers, engineers, leasing managers, lifeguards, painters, photographers, plumbers, power plant operators, public health professionals, event producers, valet, and yoga instructors – just to name a few.

 Our efforts to continuously improve are evident in the ambitious goals that we set for ourselves, all of which are aligned to our True North pillars and support UCSF’s mission and vision.

 Our accomplishments for calendar 2020 are posted below.
 Given COVID-19, we undertook many surprise projects, but the CLS team proudly stepped up to the call of duty.